ncollectd/ncollectd/src/plugins/pressure/README.md

 The **pressure** plugin monitors the pressure stall information (PSI) for cpu, io and memory.
-Avaliable for Linux since kernel 4.20.
+Available for Linux since kernel 4.20.
 This provides visibility into how resource-constrained the system is.

 # SEE ALSO